Use docker commands easily with Makefile!

 Docker Engine

-You can use it by installing a resident Docker client such as Docker Desktop.
+It becomes available after installing a resident Docker client such as Docker Desktop.

 docker-compose exec db bash -c 'mysql -u root -psecret'